stfc/PSyclone/doc/psyad/user_guide/introduction.rst

 Adjoint and Test Harness Generation
 -----------------------------------

-PSyAD is currently able to transform both generic tangent-linear routines as well as some of the LFRic tangent-linear kernels.
+PSyAD is currently able to transform generic tangent-linear routines plus some of the LFRic tangent-linear kernels.
 There are two examples available in the ``examples/psyad`` directory.
 See the ``README.md`` file in that directory for full details.